 - Purple wintercreeper

 In warmer climates, the foliage selection can take on a more tropical flare, encompassing plants that have evolved to grow under the dense rainforest canopy and which are usually seen as houseplants.
-Some of these tropical plants that will do well with little or no direct sunlight include:
+Some of these tropical plants for shade will do well with little or no direct sunlight:

 Shade Loving Shrubs